Gray’s Angus Ranch Bull Sale

 121 Total bulls – $3,809

 A beautiful sunny day with a slight breeze welcomed the Gray Family for their annual bull sale.
-This was a postponed date from an earlier day when the weather was not as agreeable.
+This was a postponed date from March 16 when the weather was not as agreeable.
 Though they didn't actually get the amount of snow forcasted for the ranch, there was plenty of snow in the local area.

 The bulls in this sale were fed a growing ration, with a 3 pounds per day gain goal.
 The bulls looked fantastic with a large selection of both calving ease and growth bulls that are sound.